Lucas Grainger-Brown is an Australian writer who specialises in creative non-fiction and historical subjects.

-Lucas’s essay ‘We Three Hundred’ was awarded the 2018 Calibre Prize.
-His work has appeared in Australian Book Review, Meanjin, Going Down Swinging, The Age, The Sydney Morning Herald, Arena Magazine, Pursuit, Antithesis, Election Watch, The Canberra Times, Voiceworks, New Matilda, Right Now, Above Water, Farrago, FIRST, Writer’s Bloc, Young Diplomat, Independent Australia, Offset and Burley.
+Lucas’s writing has appeared in Meanjin, Policy Studies, Australian Journal of Politics and History, Australian Book Review, Griffith Review, The Age, The Sydney Morning Herald, Overland, Going Down Swinging, Arena Magazine, Pursuit, Antithesis, Election Watch, New Matilda, The Canberra Times, Brisbane Times, Voiceworks, Right Now, Above Water, Farrago, FIRST, Writer’s Bloc, Young Diplomat, Independent Australia, Offset and Burley.

-You can reach Lucas via: thedailycatcher(at)gmail(dot)com.
-All feedback welcome.
+You can reach Lucas via: lucas.graingerbrown(at)gmail(dot)com.